Albion College: Greek life

-All six fraternities on campus are all members of the North American Interfraternity Conference and all comprise Albion College's InterFraternity Council (IFC).
-IFC governs and coordinates the activities of the fraternal chapters on campus.
-Approximately 46.6% of the male population on campus belongs to one of the six fraternities.
-Each of the fraternities leases a fraternity house from the college where the members of the fraternity are required to live.
+Albion College is home to six social fraternities and as many sororities.
+All are members of the North American Interfraternity Conference and all comprise Albion College's InterFraternity Council (IFC).
 The song "Sweetheart of Sigma Chi" was written in 1911 by Byron D. Stokes (Albion, 1913) and F. Dudleigh Vernor (Albion, 1914), and first performed by Harry Clifford (Albion, 1911) while undergraduates at Albion College.